gkopff/omnium/README.md

 omnium
 ======

-A mixed collection of useful utility classes.
+A mixed bag of useful utility classes.